 1. Computer Hardware Engineer

-In this job, you’ll work to uncover solutions to make hardware better and increase computational power and efficiency.
+In this position, you’ll develop solutions to make hardware more effective, and increase computational power.

-Since you’ll be seated behind a computer screen, you can sit all day long without having to stand once!
+Since you’ll be seated behind a computer, you can sit all day long without having to stand!

 Average Pay: $117,220 (CareerExplorer)

-As you can see, there are plenty of jobs that don’t require standing.
-Take a look and find the one that’s right for you!
+As you can see, there are plenty of jobs that don’t require you to stand.
+Hopefully you find one that’s right for you!